 First, there is one group of stakeholders that is typically overlooked in product design:

-Developers are also users.
+Developers are also stakeholders.
 When user testing, I would share designs with developers to get their feedback on what was feasible and if the data could support our designs.
 This meant that we would catch issues early on and we wouldn't have to redo our prototypes.

 Prototype with real data.
 Despite starting testing sessions with “this is all fake data,” our client would try to find insights from lorem ipsum, or question how there were suddenly 123,456 facilities in the state.
+Instead, when we prototyped with real data, the users were able to better put themselves in the driver's seat and testing became more fruitful.

 State legislature required that the public tool had to be updated at least quarterly.
 After combing through the data, we learned that nursing homes frequently change their names.
 This meant the tool had to be updated more frequently.
 We settled for monthly updates, given the frequency of some data points.